An algorithm with a delay of $\mathcal{O}(k\Delta)$ for enumerating connected induced subgraphs of size $k$: Algorithm for enumerating connected induced subgraphs of size

-When the algorithm returns to the enumeration node $[\{5\},\{\},\{1,3,4\}]$ and visits the vertex 1 in $F$, we have $S=\{5,1\}$.
-As the neighbor vertex 2 of the vertex 1 was already explored and stored in $T$, we append it to the end of $N=\{4,3\}$.
+When the algorithm returns to the enumeration node $[\{5\},\{\},\{1,3,4\},3]$ and visits the vertex 1 in $F$, we have $S=\{5,1\}$.
+As the neighbor vertex 2 of the vertex 1 was already explored and stored in $T$, we append it to the end of $N=\{4,3\}$ (which currently holds $\{4, 3\}$ after vertices 4 and 3 were added via line 40 in prior iterations).
 Thus, we have $N=\{4,3,2\}$.
 The neighbor vertex 0 is not in $T$, we append it to the end of $F$.
 In the following child recursive call, we have $|S\cup T|=5$ and output $S\cup T$ ($T$ is then cleared by removing all the elements in it).
 The local variable $hasSolution$ is set to true in this enumeration node.
 Then, we continue to visit the vertex $0$ in $F$.
 We remove it from the back of $F$ and append it to $S$.
 As $hasSolution$ is true, we remove every element from $N=\{4,3,2\}$ and append it to $F$ (lines 23-25).
 Thus, we have $N=\{\}$ and $F=\{2,3,4\}$ with $\ell=3$.
 The algorithm continues the aforementioned processes until the last solution $S=\{5,1,0,2,3\}$ is found.
 Then, the algorithm moves to find all the $k$-subgraphs containing the vertex 4 and excluding the vertex 5.
 It can be seen that each call of $Enumerate(S, N, F,\ell)$ in $Main()$ always terminates with a solution.